citrix/citrix-daas-rest-go/citrixquickdeploy/docs/TroubleshootScriptOverview.md

 HasTransactionId returns a boolean if a field has been set.

+### SetTransactionIdNil

+`func (o *TroubleshootScriptOverview) SetTransactionIdNil(b bool)`

+ SetTransactionIdNil sets the value for TransactionId to be an explicit nil

+### UnsetTransactionId
+`func (o *TroubleshootScriptOverview) UnsetTransactionId()`

+UnsetTransactionId ensures that no value is present for TransactionId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)